Houses in Multiple Occupation (HMO's)

 What we will do next

-We will process your form and (if necessary) contact you to complete the application process or to book an appointment to carry out an inspection of the property.
-We aim to process all HMO applications within 12 weeks.
-Although this is dependent on a fully complete application been submitted
+We will process your form and contact you to book an appointment to carry out an inspection of the property and request payment of the second part payment.
+We aim to process all HMO applications within 4 weeks.

-We will re-inspect the property later to check conditions have been complied with.
+We will re-inspect the property within three years to check conditions have been complied with.
 Failing to comply with any conditions on your licence is an offence.